geerlingguy/50k-k8s-jobs/README.md

     ansible-playbook main.yml --extra-vars="{'batch_size':500,'total_count':50000,'inflight_cleanup':false}"

-Note that this configuration is present only for testing, and is not optimized for real-world use (e.g. the playbook won't pause between each batch to wait for the new Jobs to finish deploying).
-But it does allow you to dump a _LOT_ of Jobs into a cluster, fast, and see how it handles them.
+Note that this configuration has not yet been successfully used to deploy more than 4,000-5,000 Jobs on a single cluster, but it does allow you to dump a _LOT_ of Jobs into a cluster and see how far it can get.

 ## Author